Pylons/pyramid/docs/designdefense.rst

 arbitrarily extensible.

-"Stacked Object Proxies" Are Too Clever / Thread Locals Are A Nuisance
+.. _thread_local_nuisance:

+"Stacked object proxies" are too clever / thread locals are a nuisance
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Some microframeworks use the ``import`` statement to get a handle to an